Linux console font editor

 stands for “PC Screen Font”.
 It is the standard format of the

-Linux console fonts in /usr/share/consolefonts
+Linux console fonts in /usr/share/consolefonts):

 So far, only psf1 is supported (i.e., maximum character width is 8 pixels).

-Start with java -jar psfedit.jar
+Start with java -jar psfedit.jar.
+Once you have created

-your font, you can try it out by typing setfont myfont.psf
+your font, you can try it out by typing setfont myfont.psf.

 New!
 With version 0.2, you can use your favourite pixel editing tool